 Since SDM focuses in people management, the main elements of the game are the employees, which represent the player’s labor force.
-Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which use the employees’ attributes to calculate their performance depending on the respective roles.Fig.
-5 Another element present in the game is specialization, used to define the employee working competence.
+Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which use the employees’ attributes to calculate their performance depending on the respective roles.
+Their names and roles are displayed at the top corner of Fig. 5.
+Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
-Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.Fig.
-5 Fig. 6 shows a simplified version of SDM’s class diagram focusing on the employee, displaying his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affected by the other employees in the staff team.
+Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.
+The left corner of Fig. 5 illustrates the status of morale and stamina for each employee in the staff.
+Fig. 6 shows a simplified version of SDM’s class diagram focusing on the employee, displaying his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affected by the other employees in the staff team.
 It also illustrates the project, its characteristics and requirement.
+The next subsections describe how the information is stored in the game and shows examples of analysis of the generated provenance graph.

 Fig. 6.
-SDM simplified class diagramFig.
-1.
+SDM simplified class diagram.
+Yellow classes represent generic classes showed at Fig. 1.

 Information Storage